Department of Labor Logo United States Department of Labor

 The Veteran Population

 civilian noninstitutional population age 18 and over.
-Of all veterans, about 12 percent
+Of all veterans, 12 percent were women.

-were women.
-In the survey, veterans are defined as men and women who have previously served
+In the survey, veterans are defined as men and women who have previously served on active duty

-on active duty in the U.S. Armed Forces and who were civilians at the time these data were
+in the U.S. Armed Forces and who were civilians at the time these data were collected.

 Veterans are much more likely to be men than are nonveterans, and they also tend to be older.

-In part, this reflects the characteristics of veterans who served during World War II, the
+In part, this reflects the characteristics of veterans who served during the Vietnam era and

-Korean War, and the Vietnam era, all of whom are now over age 65.
-Veterans who served during
+earlier wartime periods, all of whom are now age 65 and over.
+Veterans who served during these

-these wartime periods accounted for about one-third (5.6 million) of the total veteran
+wartime periods accounted for about 28 percent (4.9 million) of the total veteran population

-22 percent (3.8 million) served outside these designated wartime periods.
-(See tables 1
+million) last served outside these designated wartime periods.
+(See tables 1 and 2A.)

-in 2024.
-In comparison to nonveteran men and women, the unemployment rate for veteran men was
+nonveteran men and women, the unemployment rate for veteran men was lower than their

-lower than their nonveteran counterparts (4.1 percent), while the rate for veteran women was
+nonveteran counterparts (4.3 percent), while the rate for veteran women was little different

-little different from that of their nonveteran counterparts (3.8 percent).
-Unemployment rates
+from that of their nonveteran counterparts (4.0 percent).
+Unemployment rates for White (3.3

 Gulf War-era II Veterans

-2001 to present).
-Eighteen percent of these veterans were women, compared with about 4
+to present).
+Eighteen percent of these veterans were women, compared to about 15 percent of

-The unemployment rate for Gulf War-era II veterans was little changed at 3.2 percent in 2024.
+The unemployment rate for Gulf War-era II veterans was little changed over the year at 3.6

 War-era II veterans and male nonveterans were not statistically different, with one exception: